 Invitation to Join PrePartisan.org

-In my campaign for the United States Congress, I am advancing the PrePartisan.org, open to any political partisan in government, education, media, business, science, the arts, the church and on outward.
+PrePartisan.org is open to any person, to any political partisan, regardless of party affiliation, in government, education, media, business, science, the arts, the church and on outward.
 It is rooted in the Six Pillars of Honest Politics.

 PrePartisan.org embraces a level playing field for all ideas to be heard equally in political debate, and it can only happen if all of us put our partisan ideas on the table up front.
 Then, when people know they have been given an honest listen, the dynamics move from tit-for-tat ego “gotcha” battles to the serendipity of “aha” moments.
 The goal is thus an honest definition of terms in political debate that empower truly informed choice in all policy matters.